-- Review of medical history, and a physical exam (check weight and vitals), including obtaining information about how you function in your daily activities, side effects and symptoms, and review of medications - Routine blood and urine tests - Bone marrow testing and imaging: - O Bone marrow testing will be repeated at the end of study treatment if needed to confirm response, if and only if other tests show a complete response. - Tumor imaging (such as, CT scan, PET/CT) will be done to assess the sites of your disease every 8 weeks during treatment An MRI of the brain and lumbar puncture is only required in participants with neurological symptoms.
-In participants with disease primarily on their skin, clinical photography and evaluation by a dermatologist will be used to assess the disease sites present on the skin, Other body areas may be imaged if clinically indicated.
-If your disease does not progress, follow-up imaging may be done every 60 days for the first 6 months after treatment, then every 90 days for 2 years and then every six months for another 2 years and then annually until you start another treatment, your disease progresses or the study ends.
+- Review of medical history, and a physical exam (check weight and vitals), including obtaining information about how you function in your daily activities, side effects and symptoms, and review of medications - Routine blood and urine tests - The most amount of blood to be drawn during any study visit/cycle is expected to be about 7 tablespoons.
+This includes testing for standard of care tests (i.e., complete blood counts) as well as blood for research. - Tumor imaging (such as, CT scan, PET/CT) will be done to assess the sites of your disease every 8 weeks during treatment.
+An MRI of the brain and lumbar puncture is only required in participants with neurological symptoms.
+In participants with disease primarily on their skin, clinical photography and evaluation by a dermatologist will be used to assess the disease sites present on the skin.
+Other body areas may be imaged if clinically indicated.
+If your disease does not get worse, follow-up imaging may be done at 6 months after treatment, then annually, at the discretion of the clinical team.